adrianhajdin/project_mern_memories/README.md

 By the end of this video, you will have a strong understanding of how the MERN Stack works.

+## Stay up to date with new projects
+New major projects coming soon, subscribe to the mailing list to stay up to date https://javascriptmastery.eo.page/mailing-list.

 Setup:
 - run ```npm i && npm start``` for both client and server side to start the app